 There is a Jam session on the first Thursday of each month in Colchester at The Bull, Crouch Street.
 The house band regularly features such great players as Bern Hodgekins (Bass player with Jazznights trio) and Mick Hutton (bass).
 After short set from house band, stage open for jammers and singers.
 Running for 5 years now email@example.com

 Singers’ Night at Nelson (48 Stanhope Street, London NW1. six min walk from Warren Street station).
 2nd Tuesday of each month.
 Open mic for jazz vocalists.
-In 18th year.
+Now In 21st year (2018).
 Excellent accompanists.
 Food available. £8 singers, £7 guests, £5 full time students with student card.
 Doors, list 6.00pm, music 7.45 – 10.30pm.
 Chris Legee firstname.lastname@example.org.

 Jazz jam sessions at the Fox and Firkin pub, 316 Lewisham High Street, SE13 6JZ.
 Every 1st and 3rd Wednesday of each month.
 House band play a set from 8.30, jam session from 9.30-11pm.
 Come and sing, play or listen.
 Free entry & a good pizza menu !